Your cookie preferences

 Service upgrades: Like all providers, Virgin Media is constantly working to improve its network's speed, reliability and coverage.
 This is an expensive thing to do, so it often raises pries to cover these costs.

-“If you’re out of contract or coming to the end of your existing mobile or broadband deal, changing providers to a lower cost option could help you offset the April price increases.
+““If you’re one of the estimated eight million Virgin Media O2 customers who are out of contract or coming to the end of your existing mobile or broadband deal, you don’t need to put up with price rises.

 How to contact Virgin Media